BitMind-AI/bitmind-subnet/docs/Mining.md

 - Auto updates are enabled by default.
 To disable, run with `--no-auto-updates`.
 - Self-healing restarts are enabled by default (every 6 hours).
 To disable, run with `--no-self-heal`.

-### BYOM (Bring Your Own Model)
 If you want to outperform the base model, you'll need to train on more data or try experiment with different hyperparameters and model architectures.
 See our [training](#train) section below for more details.

-Once you've trained your own detector model, you can simply update the configuration file for your miner to point to your new `.pth` file.
-- Your detector type and associated config file are set in `miner.env`.
-- The detector config file (e.g., `ucf.yaml`) live in `base_miner/deepfake_detectors/configs/`.
-- The model weights file (e.g., `ckpt_best.pth`) should be placed in `base_miner/<detector_type>/weights`.
-  - If the weights specified in the config file do not exist, the miner will attempt to automatically download them from Hugging Face as specified by the `hf_repo` field in the config file.
-Feel free to use your own Hugging Face repository for hosting your model weights, and update the config file accordingly.

 ## Train

-To see performance improvements over the base model weights provided for each model, you'll need to train on more data, modify hyperparameters, or try a different modeling strategy altogether.
+To see performance improvements over the base modelS, you'll need to train on more data, modify hyperparameters, or try a different modeling strategy altogether.
 Happy experimenting!

-We are working on a unified interface for training models, but for now, each model has its own training script and logging systems that are functionality independent.
+*We are working on a unified interface for training models, but for now, each model has its own training script and logging systems that are functionality independent.*

 ### NPR
 ```python